Outreach

 Hayek Center for the Business of Prosperity

 At its April 2018 meeting, Clemson University's Board of Trustees approved the founding of the Hayek Center for the Business of Prosperity.
-The Hayek Center will be a hub of research and teaching that explores critical questions surrounding the role of business as a means of improving the human condition.
+The Hayek Center will be a hub of research and teaching that explores critical questions surrounding the role of business in improving the human condition.
 The center is named for Nobel Prize-winning economist Friedrich Hayek.

 The Information Economy Project (IEP) is where law & economics meet telecommunications policy.
-The information economy is central to the health of the global economy, invokes fundamental free speech issues and determines how our basic social and economic institutions — including the emerging Internet and disruptive wireless markets — are shaped.
+The information economy is central to the global economy's health, invokes fundamental free speech issues and determines how our basic social and economic institutions — including the emerging Internet and disruptive wireless markets — are shaped.
 The IEP supports academic research, policy analysis and popular commentary using economic theory and empirical methods to evaluate the challenges facing policymakers, judges and entrepreneurs throughout the sector.

-The Sales Innovation Program (SIP) was founded in 2019 as a flagship program within the Wilbur O. and Ann Powers College of Business through an Academic Cornerstone donation by Dan and Nancy Garrison.
+The J. Daniel and Nancy Garrison Sales Innovation Program (SIP) was founded in 2019 as a flagship program within the Wilbur O. and Ann Powers College of Business through an Academic Cornerstone donation by Dan and Nancy Garrison.
 The program focuses on being a nationally renowned resource for sales education, sales research and valuable academic partnerships.
-Our sales education coursework is tailored to develop students' business acumen, selling frameworks and presentation ability in order to equip them for influential roles in sales or related positions.
+Our sales education coursework is tailored to develop students' business acumen, selling frameworks and presentation ability to equip them for influential roles in sales or related positions.

 Small Business Development Center